BrokenMesh/ERP_Hicham/README.md

 5. **Configuration**

-   The MainWindow (MainWindow.xaml.cs) Constrokutr is where the MySQL Configuration is defined.
-It must be changed to your MySQL settigns.
+   The MainWindow (MainWindow.xaml.cs) Constructor is where the MySQL Configuration is defined.
+It must be changed to your MySQL settings

 <!-- LICENSE -->
 ## License